markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Make sure you commit the code you've completed so far using git!

-## Manipulate data with functions, variables, and operators
+## Manipulate Data with Functions, Variables, and Operators

-While the last step was about understanding functions, storing data in variables, and putting them both to use, this step is going to be all about manipulating data using **operators**.
+While the last step was about understanding functions, storing data in variables, and putting them both to use, this step is going to be all about manipulating data using operators.

 By the end of this step, we'll be able to execute our `fight()` function and have our robot attack an enemy and have the enemy attack our robot.
 So let's start by asking ourselves: What do we need in order to make this happen?

 In order for our robot's to battle each other, they are going to require some type of data tracking their overall health values as the game progresses.
-We are also going to need to know how much attack power each robot has to determine how many of these health points should be removed when attacked.
+We are also going to need to know how much attack power each robot has to determine how much damage it can do to its opponent.
 This sounds like a job for variables, so let's update our `game.js` file.
 And while we're at it, we'll give the enemy robot a name.

 Replace everything in `game.js` so the entire file looks like this: